Managers: Scrum can help you now!

 - Scrum enables higher collaboration and transparency.

-In these days, we still encourage collocation.
+Even in these days, we encourage collocation.
 If done well, this makes a huge difference.

 Scrum, if done right, helps you in both cases.
 For collocation, Scrum shows them how to work closely together and help each other.
-Scrum allows them to figure out exactly how to work together, but Scrum helps them see the value of teamwork.
+Scrum allows them to figure out exactly how to work together, and achieve the benefits of (in too simple a word) teamwork.